top of page

 4. Arrival Time & Pre-Game Routine

-Players are expected to be ready to go and meeting at the batting cages of the facility 45 minutes to 1 hour before game time.
+Players are expected to be ready to go and meeting at the batting cages of the facility 1 hour before game time.
 If a player arrives late and the entire team has already completed hitting, they may miss batting practice, as we want to be warmed up as a full team on the field and on time.

 5. Expectations for Parents